 Audio Described Performances

-In the 2017/18 season, Seattle Opera offers one performance per opera with additional audio described information to assist those with visual impairments.
-Using a single earpiece connected to an infrared headset, patrons who are blind or have low vision can listen to a member of Seattle Opera's Education Department give live, verbal descriptions of actions, costumes, scenery, and other visual elements of a performance.
+In the 2018/19 season, Seattle Opera offers one performance per opera with additional audio described information to assist those with visual impairments.
+Using a single earpiece connected to an infrared headset, patrons who are blind or have low vision can listen to a live, verbal description of actions, costumes, scenery, and other visual elements of a performance.
 The description begins 10 minutes prior to the start of the performance.

 Patrons who wish to listen to the description must pick up a headset.
 Headsets are distributed free of charge on a first-come, first-served basis from the assistance booth (around the corner from coat check) located on the main entry level of McCaw Hall.
 You will be asked to leave your ID in exchange for the headset.
 Please ask for a headset with audio description.